<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://stsfutures.com/img/signals-worth-it-tstat-vs-hurdle-2026-06.svg</image:loc>

 <image:caption>Bar chart comparing Harvey-Liu t-stat against the real-edge hurdle.
-A coin-flip system reads 0.00, the academic hurdle is 3.00 (dashed amber line), and the STS NQ book reads 4.9, well above the hurdle, over 3,505 trades and 15 years.</image:caption>
+A coin-flip system reads 0.00, the academic hurdle is 3.00 (dashed amber line), and the STS NQ book clears the hurdle, sitting above 3.00, over 3,496 trades and 15 years.</image:caption>

 </image:image>